kvinzheng/dor_coding_exercise/README.md

 **NOTE** : I tested only **Reducers, Actions,** and **Components**.
 <img src="./src/assets/test_coverage.png" width="600" />

 Improvement: I would like to continue to test more functionality in the future.
-For now, I think the test coverage result is promising for reducers, actions, and components.
+For now, I think the test coverage result is promising for Reducers, Actions, and Components.

-Test Coverage Details:
-- Test coverage for components is **97%**
-- Test coverage for reducers is **78%**
-- Test coverage for actions is **67%**

 ## Technologies Used